 The boy blushed beneath his cocoon of soot.

 “So your father was not a Flatlander?”
 I asked.

-Something happened to him when I said the word ‘father.’
-His face crunched and twisted into a grotesque sculpture of hate and despair, and he spoke in the same voice he did when in the shadows.
+When I uttered ‘father, the boy became something primordial.
+His face twisted into a grotesque sculpture of hate and despair as he shouted back at me with the same voice he did from the shadows.

 “What does that mean?” he asked.

 “Dragon Speak.
 Good Gods, do I look like a thesaurus?”
 I asked.